University of Nottingham Guide: Reviews, Rankings, Fees and More

 The University of Nottingham is a TEF Gold-rated university that has been recognised for its quality of education and research.
 The university is a part of the prestigious Russell Group and it has branch campuses in China and Malaysia, serving 35,802 students across all three campuses.
 The university has strong ties with various industries and many courses at Nottingham include work placements as part of the degree, ensuring that students graduate fully-equipped as working professionals.
 The student body at Nottingham is diverse, with 20.8% international students in the UK campuses.

 The university has garnered a great reputation for its programmes in Engineering, Pharmacy, and Social Sciences.
-The University of Nottingham is ranked among the top ten in the UK for Chemical Engineering, Pharmacology & Pharmacy, Creative Writing, and ten other subjects (Jump to University of Nottingham Ranking for the full list).
+The University of Nottingham is ranked among the top ten in the UK for Chemical Engineering, Pharmacology & Pharmacy, Architecture, and 15 other subjects (refer to Complete University Guide for the full list).

 Study Chemical Engineering at the University of Nottingham